rmarting/rhdh-exercises/README-gitlab.md

 ```

 **ATTENTION**: This step is broken due to this [issue](https://issues.redhat.com/browse/RHIDP-1713).
-We will emulate what the processor would have done by uploading the `users-groups.yaml` to Red Hat Developer Hub:
+We will emulate what the processor would have done by registering the [`users-groups.yaml`](./lab-prep/users-groups.yaml)
+to Red Hat Developer Hub:

 ![Register an Existing Component!](./media/Register-an-existing-component.png "Register-an-existing-component")